 What is it like to begin your teaching career amid a pandemic?
 What do you learn when you toggle between online coursework and online clinical placements?
 What is it like to enter the profession at a moment when students and communities, emerging from the trauma the pandemic has wrought, need more support than ever?

-This year’s event also will include a fireside chat with speakers discussing research on new design principles for educator preparation based on the science of learning and development.
-We will kick off the discussion with a keynote address by Pamela Cantor, M.D., Founder and Senior Science Advisor of Turnaround for Children, on the importance of using the science of learning and development to design learning environments for pre-k–12 students.
-We will then turn to a conversation about how EdPrepLab is using the science of learning and development to craft principles for the preparation of teachers and leaders.
+This year’s event also included a fireside chat with speakers discussing research on new design principles for educator preparation based on the science of learning and development.
+We kicked off the discussion with a keynote address by Pamela Cantor, M.D., Founder and Senior Science Advisor of Turnaround for Children, on the importance of using the science of learning and development to design learning environments for pre-k–12 students.
+We then turned to a conversation about how EdPrepLab is using the science of learning and development to craft principles for the preparation of teachers and leaders.
 These principles will sharpen EdPrepLab's focus on the structures and practices educator preparation programs need to enact in order to prepare deeper learning and equity-focused teachers and leaders.
-Speakers will discuss the critical role these principles should play in designing preparation programs that develop the educators all our students need and deserve.
+Speakers discussed the critical role these principles should play in designing preparation programs that develop the educators all our students need and deserve.

 - Na'ilah Nasir, President of the Spencer Foundation and President of the American Educational Research Association

 - Shael Polakow-Suransky, President of Bank Street College

 - Jacqueline Rodriguez, Vice President, Research, Policy, and Advocacy at the American Association of Colleges for Teacher Education

 - Kenneth Zeichner, Boeing Professor of Teacher Education Emeritus at the University of Washington, Seattle